 Art is often a domain that is inaccessible to the visually impaired.
-As a result, this community can feel marginalized and forgotten about.
+As a result, this community can feel marginalized, silenced, and neglected.
 Too often we rely solely on the visitor’s sense of sight to create meaning from a piece of art.
 CONTACT aims to bring awareness to the necessity of including the visually impaired in the art community by creating art that can be enjoyed through sight and touch.

 As a partially blind artist, I’m interested in exploring new ways of making art accessible to those who have visual impairments.
 Taking ideas from the Inkblot series, my current work aims to expand on themes of vision, perception, and the meaning-making process by activating the viewer’s ability to make sense of art through unique tactile interactions.